 "Creating a culture that connects us all in our diverse world: From incorporating skills of empathy and kindness to establishing meaningful rituals and traditions that build a strong, connected community"

 It will be held on 11/22/2019, 10:00 AM - 11:30 AM, in the Music City Center, Davidson Ballroom Salon C3.

-Jacky is a co-author to a book, Rituals and Traditions: Fostering a Sense of Community in Preschool, published by NAEYC in Fall of 2015.
+Jacky is a co-author of a book, Rituals and Traditions: Fostering a Sense of Community in Preschool, published by NAEYC in Fall of 2015.
 In addition, she has written articles for early childhood professional journals, and had an ongoing column for NAEYC’s Teaching Young Children called “Intermission”.
-She has also presented webinars on various topics through Early Childhood Investigations Webinars.
+She has also presents webinars on various topics through Early Childhood Investigations Webinars.
 Workshops can be individualized for your program or organization.
 For specifics on a workshop or training, please contact Jacky at firstname.lastname@example.org

 Come on In!
 How Directors and Teachers Can Use Rituals and Traditions to Create Community!

 by Jacky Howell and Kimberly Reinhard, December 2, 2015